jaiparker79/Alma_Link_Checker/README.md

 2. Right click the script and select "Run with PowerShell" and follow any prompts to allow the script to run.

 ### Input
 URLs are fed into the script via XLSX files.
-Files must be named to match the pattern *_portfolios.xlsx (for example Freely_Available_Website_portfolios.xlsx).
+Files must be named to match the pattern *_portfolios.xlsx (for example Freely+Available+Website_portfolios.xlsx).
 When it runs, the script will start checking URLs in Row 58 of the first xlsx file it finds with a matching filename pattern.

 ### Errors